 We need people – people like those in TB Alert, who are focused and ambitious and care for people at grass roots in the UK, India and Africa.
 Dr Lucica Ditiu, Executive Secretary of the Stop TB Partnership

 The tools that are currently available to prevent, diagnose and treat TB are simply not up to the job.
-They were developed in an age before the HIV epidemic caused a huge upsurge in TB.
-They do not meet the treatment challenges posed by issues such as stigma and poverty – challenges that have contributed to the emerging threat of drug-resistant TB.
+They were developed in an age before the HIV epidemic caused a huge upsurge in TB, and do not meet the treatment challenges posed by issues such as stigma and poverty.
 The BCG vaccine is the most widely used vaccine in the world; yet almost 9 million people develop TB each year.
 TB is curable; yet 1.4 million people die from TB each year.

 The BCG vaccine is over 100 years old.
 At best, the BCG is 80% effective in preventing tuberculosis for a period of 15 years – but it is not of consistent benefit to everyone.
 BCG is:

 - Most effective in preventing severe forms of TB in children, such as TB meningitis.

 - Of limited effectiveness against pulmonary TB in adults – the only form of TB that may be infectious